Markutr/MasterThesis/README.md

-# Education-specific differences in time trends of age-stratified back pain data of US adults from 1997 to 2018
+# Education-specific Differences in Time Trends of Age-stratified Back Pain Data of US Adults from 1997 to 2018

 ## Overview